Oxytocin treatment for postpartum depression

-Oxytocin Treatment for Postpartum Depression Oxytocin (OT) has potential to be a treatment for Postpartum Depression (PPD)[1].
+Oxytocin (OT) has potential to be a treatment for postpartum depression (PPD)[1].
 Oxytocin is released when a mother cares for her child, making the interaction pleasurable[2].
 Mothers that report high levels of infant-mother bonding and demonstrate responsive and sensitive parenting generally show increased levels of OT and brain reward center activation during play sessions[1].
 According to Slattery and Neumann, the oxytocin system of mothers experiencing PPD may have altered activity[3].
 These mothers have trouble bonding with their infants when they are born[1].
 An experiment found that mothers, who have low attachment ratings to adults and their infants, also have lower levels of OT when caring for their children[3].
 It is thought that women experiencing PPD may benefit from intranasal OT because this treatment would help the mother feel happier and assist her in bonding with the child [1].
 Another experiment shows that administering OT to a mother sheep increases the amount of care that she gives to offspring [2].
-Further experimentation needs to be done in order to determine the effectiveness of OT as a treatment for Postpartum Depression[3].
+Further experimentation needs to be done in order to determine the effectiveness of OT as a treatment for postpartum depression[3].